stephenyang0215/used_vehicle/README.md

 * OriginPrice
 Price offered by seller in the first place.

 [Data Exploration](Data_Cleaning_and_EDA.ipynb) : Explore the dataset and check its distribution at multiple aspects.
+Click the link for futher detail.
 1. Distribution of each brand model marketshare and it's average price.
 ![exp1](Images/vehicle_count.png)
 2. Detection of top 30 models' price outliers.